 Harbour Island is most renowned for its pale pink sand beaches some 3 plus miles long and 50 to 100 feet wide - considered one of the very best pink sand beaches in the world.
 The sand is a composition of bits of coral, broken shells, minute rocks and calcium carbonate from tiny marine invertebrates.
 The pink color comes from tiny microscopic shelled animals known as Foraminifera.
 This animal has a bright pink or red shell full of holes through which it extends a footing, called “pseudopodia” which it uses to attach itself and feed.
 These animals live on the underside of the reefs, on the sea floors, beneath rocks and in caves.
 They are washed up on shore as a result of waves or fish who knock them loose as they feed on them.
 Foraminifera are among the most abundant single cell organisms in the ocean and play a significant role in the environment.
 Snorkeling and swimming are made safe and easy by outlying reefs.
 These reefs provide large areas of relatively calm and shallow waters.

 Harbour Island features one of the top dive sites in the world known as “Current Cut Dive.”
 Called a “fast drift dive”, Current Cut is a fast current that moves between the rock walls between Eleuthera and Current Island.
 A scuba diver can drift along the 2/3 mile distance in about 10 minutes.

-Other amenities of Harbour Island include fine cuisine to family style restaurants, deep sea fishing, surf fishing, horseback riding on the beach, day trips to Eleuthera and Spanish Wells, and shopping for souvenirs from the sidewalk vendors in Dunmore Town.
+Other amenities of Harbour Island include fine cuisine to family style restaurants, deep sea fishing, surf fishing, day trips to Eleuthera and Spanish Wells, and shopping for souvenirs from the sidewalk vendors in Dunmore Town.
 There's something for everyone on Harbour Island.